DutchJavaDev/LibreBeats/src/frontend/README.md

 Tests run offline, no device or camera needed.
 Server connectivity is faked through the registry's `connector` and the provider takes small `cacheTtl`/`dripInterval` values in tests.

-Covered so far: the models (key identity across servers, playability), ServerRegistry (persistence, add/remove, reconnect logic), CatalogCacheStore (round trips, corrupt data), LibreProvider (multi-server merge, drip loading, cache ttl, failure recovery, the visible-page watcher), the QR payload parser, the manual add-server dialog, BeatTile and the settings servers section.
+Covered so far: the models (key identity across servers, playability), ServerRegistry (persistence, add/remove, reconnect logic), CatalogCacheStore and HistoryStore (round trips, corrupt data), LibreProvider (multi-server merge, drip loading, cache ttl, failure recovery, the visible-page watcher), the QR payload parser, the manual add-server dialog, BeatTile and the settings servers section.

 Not covered yet: MiniPlayer, FullPlayer and BackgroundAudioProvider (need an abstraction over just_audio's platform channels first) and the scanner screen itself (camera).